remla25-team1/operation/README.md

 ---

-### Running Application on Kubernetes Cluster
+## Running the App on Kubernetes Cluster

+### How to Run

-Navigate into ```operation``` dir and run the commands below:
+From the root of the ```operation``` dir run the following commands:
 ```bash
 chmod +x run-all.sh
 ./run-all.sh
 ```

 This will set up all services.
 The script takes a good while to run, so take your time.

-##### PAT token access
+#### PAT token access

 During step 3 of the process (indicated in the terminal), you will be asked for your Github username, PAT token, and Github email address.
 This is so that you can pull the latest images to deploy on the cluster.

+**Alternative 1:**
 Set up a `imagePullSecrets` for GHCR: first generate a new token (classic) on Github.
 Give it scopes `read:packages, repo, org:read`.
 Copy the token and paste it in the PAT token space.
 Note: you will need to request access to the organization before you can pull build images like this.

+**Alternative 2:**
-Alternatively, you can use our bot-account to run the cluster.
+You can use our bot-account to run the cluster.
+For grading purposes, the PAT of the bot-account has been added to the ZIP under the name `grading_credentials/PAT.txt`.
 During step 3, use the following credentials:
 - Github username: **remla-git-bot**
+- GitHub Personal Access Token: **Insert PAT from PAT.txt**
 - Github email: anna.visman@gmail.com (will be swapped for a different email in the future)
-- PAT token: **please contact the organization owner to receive this token**

-##### BECOME password
+#### BECOME password

 Afterwards, you will be asked for your `BECOME` password.
 This is so that the playbook can run commands in `sudo` mode.
 Simply fill in your host password here.

+#### Final Steps

 At the end of the script, you will be asked to execute the following command, so that you can execute ```kubectl``` commands in the terminal:
 ```bash